Aidan-McNay/fast-robots-docs/docs/lab10.rst

 ``update_step``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Finally, we can use our sensor model to implement our update step.
-Here, we've previously calculated the true views for each location, use ``sensor_model`` to determine the likelihood that we're in that location, and update our current belief (in ``loc.bel``) with that probability times our prior belief from our motion model (for all locations).
-Lastly, we normalize our belief to sum to 1, ensuring no drift of the overall belief sum.
+Finally, we can use our sensor model to implement our update step to update our current belief ``loc.bel``:

 For all :math:`x_t`: